William Kirkcaldy of Grange: Family

 William Kirkcaldy of Grange held lands at Hallyards Castle in Fife.
-William's father, James Kirkcaldy of Grange (died 1556), was lord high treasurer of Scotland from 1537 to 1543 and a determined opponent of Cardinal Beaton, for whose murder in 1546 William and James were partly responsible.
+William's father, James Kirkcaldy of Grange (died 1556), was Treasurer of Scotland from 1537 to 1543 and a determined opponent of Cardinal Beaton, for whose murder in 1546 William and James were partly responsible.

 William Kirkcaldy married Margaret Learmonth, a sister of Sir Patrick Learmonth of Dairsie and Provost of St Andrews, and George Learmonth of Balcomie.
 Kirkcaldy's heir was a nephew.

 A few days before Kirkcaldy's execution in August 1573, Ninian Cockburn reported that he had a child with a young woman.
 Kirkcaldy wrote a letter in code to the woman from his captivity, which was intercepted and decoded.
 Later, Mary, Queen of Scots, corresponded in cipher with the French diplomat Michel de Castelnau about this woman and her daughter.
 Mary arranged to give the daughter 40 crowns in 1582.
 She may have been the Susanna Kirkcaldy who attended Mary's funeral at Peterborough in 1587.